Back to the Future!

 As we reminisce about the 80’s, we think about big hair, boom boxes, Madonna, Michael Jackson, and much more.
 Among the best products of that era was the formation of the Affiliated Blind of Louisiana Inc. organization.
 ABL has cleared and paved numerous roads over the past 40 years.
 Well, what about the future?
 As our friend Doc Brown from the Back to the Future movie says, “Roads, where we are going, we don’t need roads!”.
 We need each other to work side by side to create the future of programs, services, and support for people who are blind, DeafBlind, and have low vision in Louisiana.
 Now is the time for us to come together!
 Our primary strategy is collaboration throughout our organization, state agencies, state and federal elected leadership, the medical community, the aging network, and more.
 The exciting opportunities that we will pursue together start today!

 Meet the ABL State Board of Directors

-A new Affiliated Blind of Louisiana State Board was elected in Lafayette during the 2021 Livin’ ABL Strong State Convention.
+A new Affiliated Blind of Louisiana State Board was elected in Baton Rouge during the 2022 Treasuring Our Success State Convention.
 Your Board of Directors are planning an array of fun and educational activities for the organization.
-We would like to take this time to welcome our State Board members listed below:
+Members of the 2023 Board of Directors are:

 President – Gertie Bias, Acadiana Chapter